remla25-team22/operation/README.md

 - The `model-training` project has been refactored into a modular, Cookiecutter-inspired structure with clearly separated stages: data preparation, training, evaluation, and prediction.
 - A complete DVC pipeline is defined using `dvc.yaml`, allowing full reproducibility via `dvc repro`.
 - Model performance is logged to `metrics.json`, and DVC tracks experiments and metrics using `dvc exp show`.
-- Remote dataset support is built-in — if the raw data is not present locally, it is downloaded from a remote URL in `data_prep.py`.
+- Remote dataset support is built-in — if the raw data is not present locally, it is downloaded from a remote URL (google drive folder) in `data_prep.py`.
 - The pipeline includes:
   - `data_prep.py`: Cleans and prepares text data
   - `train.py`: Trains a Naive Bayes model and serializes it with joblib